anon-blue/anon.blue/README.txt

 m,nvxaqsvjihfcvnjhfddcvhjuyredvbnjiuyyjjnvd//:;)$865)'mingfswecbnjugfcbnhfffbbnn
 jhgfr()7(::( !876?€#}YUH LIEK JAZZ                666CNN666
              POPE IS MEH
-                  WTF was jusno np no no this not an alphabet.
+                  WTF was jusno np no no this not an alphabet. i guess humans ar e a nuisance                           are
-                                       are
                                    impermanent
                                                            v vwoah dudeks'd;lfk;
 lk';lasdkf';k's;dlkf';lskd'f;lks'deeee'sjg'lkjglkjs'lgj;lsjg;lsjseee?